Frozen Dead Guy Days: Annual celebration

 Frozen Dead Guy Days is typically celebrated on the second weekend of March.
 Coffin races, a hearse parade, and "Frozen Dead Guy" lookalike contests are held.
 A documentary on "Grandpa Bredo", called Grandpa's in the Tuff Shed, is shown.
 A newer version of the film, Grandpa's Still in the Tuff Shed, was premiered in Nederland on March 7, 2003.

 Other events include a tour of the Tuff Shed where Grandpa is still frozen; a "polar plunge" for those brave enough to go swimming in Colorado in early March (which generally requires breaking through the ice); coffin races (a team of 7 members build a ‘coffin’ and race an obstacle course carrying a teammate in said coffin), a dance, called "Grandpa's Blue Ball"; pancake breakfasts; Poetry Slam; a market showcasing local artists; Snowy Human Foosball, Fix-A-Frozen-Flat and frozen t-shirt competitions, and snow sculpture contests.
 Glacier Ice Cream, headquartered in the nearby city of Boulder, makes a flavor specifically for the festival (named, appropriately enough, Frozen Dead Guy), consisting of fruit-flavored blue ice cream mixed with crushed Oreo cookies and sour gummy worms.
 Tours of the Tuff Shed where Grandpa is still frozen were suspended after 2005, after Grandpa's family "became frustrated with Frozen Dead Guy Days", but they resumed with the 2010 celebration.

 There has been a growing increase in interest in the festival, with rising attendance numbers each year.
 The 2019 event had an estimated 25,000 visitors.
 Various fan films have documented the backstory of the festival.
 In March 2020, just days before the 19th annual weekend event, the festival was cancelled due to rising concerns about the risk of large crowds spreading the coronavirus pandemic, especially given the rising number of documented cases.

 Although Trygve and Aud filed a complaint against Nederland involving money and naming rights in 2005, Frozen Dead Guy Days continued to be held annually.
 Long-time organizer Amanda MacDonald partially relinquished ownership and control of the event in 2019.
-The celebration was last held March 19-20, 2022 after a two year hiatus due to the coronavirus pandemic.
+The celebration was last held March 19–20, 2022 after a two year hiatus due to the coronavirus pandemic.
 Organizers announced the 2023 iteration would be cancelled, stating Nederland refuses "to work with the festival's current owners again."
-For 2023, the festival will move to Estes Park.
+For 2023, the festival moved to Estes Park, and currently (2025) charges an average of $38 per person which includes Coffin Races, Frozen Games, Art, and multiple national touring bands.